Steeven9/Sphinx-frontend/README.md

 then run it with\
 `docker run -p 3000:80 steeven9/sa4-sphinx-frontend`

+**Note**: the frontend port can be changed when running the Docker container, via the `-p` parameter.

 ## Building the project
-If you want to build the frontend from scratch, compile it first with\
+If you want to build the frontend from scratch, install the dependencies first with\
 `yarn install`

 then build the static website\